What are Boranes?

 Applications of Borane

 The hydroboration reaction is the most common chemical application of boranes.
 In this case, commercially available adducts such as borane–tetrahydrofuran or borane–dimethylsulfide are often used because they have comparable results without the risk of handling highly reactive BH3.

-Cancer neutron capture therapy is a promising new development.
-The compound used is Na2[B12H11(SH)], an HS– (bisulfite) derivative.
-It takes advantage of the fact that 10B has a large neutron-capture cross-section, making neutron irradiation highly selective for the compound's location.
+Neutron capture therapy for cancer is a promising new advancement.
+Na2[B12H11(SH)], an HS– (bisulfite) derivative, is the chemical employed.
+It takes advantage of the fact that 10B has a large neutron-capture cross-section, allowing for extremely selective neutron irradiation of the compound's site.

-Boranes, as compared to hydrocarbons, have high specific energy of combustion, making them a potential fuel.
-Extensive research into their use as jet fuel additives was conducted in the 1950s, but no practical results were obtained.
+Boranes have a high specific energy of combustion when compared to hydrocarbons, making them a potential fuel.
+In the 1950s, an extensive study was performed into their usage as jet fuel additives, but no practical results were found.

 Did You Know?